 We also recommend that you learn the basic structure of the undergraduate curriculum and overall degree requirements.
 What are General Education Requirements?
 How do all the credits come together to form a major and an undergraduate degree?
 This overall picture will help you plan what you'd like to accomplish in your first semester and first year of study.

-All entering students are matched to faculty members (your "pre-major" advisor), who will help you plan your first-semester courses and prepare for registration.
-Your answers on the Academic Advising Questionnaire will jumpstart the conversation you'll have with your faculty advisor at your first meeting during orientation.
+All entering students are matched to faculty members (your pre-major advisor), who will help you plan your first-semester courses and prepare for registration.
+Your answers on the New Student Inventory will jumpstart the conversation you'll have with your faculty advisor at your first meeting during orientation.
 You'll continue the conversation with your pre-major advisor all the way up until you declare a major.

 Once you're on campus and begin your studies, you'll learn about and can plan for various academic opportunities that interest you.
 The Sharpe Community Scholars Program is an opportunity to consider right now, as it has a first-year residential and academic component.

-A few other notes for the summer: the Digital Information Literacy Exam is required by the state of Virginia and is available online in August.
-And if you don't already have a portable computing device, you'll want to consider the laptop options available through the W&M Bookstore to fulfill the Notebook Requirement.
-Also, remember that a Peer Student Advisor will be assigned to you through Tribe Studies and will be on hand to answer your questions.
+Remember that a Peer Advisor will be assigned to you through College Studies and will be on hand to answer your questions.
 These students know the ropes and can offer tips and strategies from an insider's point of view.